 Oftentimes, on very strict diets, people are afraid to dine out because they’re worried there won’t be anything for them to eat.
 They turn down invitations from friends to go out to dinner or stop visiting their favorite restaurants.
 This can lead to feelings of deprivation and depression, which certainly aren’t healthy emotions.

 While I was on the AIP diet, I searched the internet for tips on how to dine out on AIP and I didn’t really find much.
 So, I decided to experiment on my own and share my findings with you!
 While you shouldn’t make a habit out of eating out on AIP (the most nutrient dense foods are still going to be the ones you cook yourself), you should definitely be able to eat out on occasion without worrying that you’ll hurt your progress.
 Enjoying a meal out every once in a while is part of living a happy, healthy, and balanced life.

-Here’s my secret for healthy eating outside the house on almost any special diet: Mediterranean food.
+In general, Mediterranean food is a great choice for healthy eating out on any diet, especially AIP.
 Even on my less strict current diet, where I mainly avoid gluten, dairy, soy, and sugar, I still seek out Mediterranean food when I eat out.
 Why?

 - Mediterranean food is healthy in general, even if you’re not on a special diet.
 They use a lot of olive oil, herbs, and citrus in their cooking, which are all clean and healthy flavors.
 They also use a lot of fish and seafood, which are heart healthy and full of Omega-3s.

 - A lot of Mediterranean food is naturally gluten-free (except for the pita bread).
 I go to a few Greek restaurants that claim no gluten is used in their kitchen except for the pita bread, which is kept is a separate area.
 There’s even one Greek restaurant I love that has gluten-free pita bread!
 Note: Individual restaurants vary.
 Always check with the manager.